oblac/jodd-site/doc/madvoc/4+results.md

 super-tool for this, so your project must include <var>jodd-proxetta</var>
 optional dependency.

+## Order

+With all this ways of specifying Action result, there must be the order.
+Here is the ordered list of how Action result is resolved:

+1. First check if the `Result` helper object is used.
+2. Then check the `@Action` annotation.
+3. Check if returned value is annotated with `@RenderWith`.
+4. Find action result by returned value type.
+5. Finally, perform `toString()` on returned value and find action result by name.

 ## Madvoc Action results

 Here goes the list of all *Madvoc* Action results.
+Some of them are registered for names, some are meant to be used differently.

 ### Dispatcher result ('dispatch')

-Servlet dispatched is the default result type.
+Servlet dispatcher is the default action result when name is not specified.
 In short, this result finds the closest JSP that match result path and then forwards to it.

 Remember when we said that result path is not just a simple string, but it always has two parts: action path and result value?
 Dispatcher